work-in-progress/ruby-nodester/README.md

 gem 'nodester'

 ## Use
+A more detailed description can be found at <http://rubydoc.info/gems/nodester>.

+###Some Sample Code

     client = Nodester::Client.new("username","password")
     client.create_app 'myappname','server.js'
     ...

+### Note
-Note: There are a couple of methods, notably the platform_create_request and platform_status methods that operate against www.nodester.com and not api.nodester.com, those do not require a userid/password.
+There are a couple of methods, notably the platform_create_request and platform_status methods that operate against <http://nodester.com> and not <http://api.nodester.com>, those do not require a userid/password.
 Just choose dummy/dummy or something similar.

 All results are hashes, with strings (not symbols) as keys.